Jovan Stanković

-Jovan Stanković (Јован Станковић; born 4 March 1971) is a Serbian retired football manager and former player who played as a left midfielder.
+Jovan Stanković (Јован Станковић; born 4 March 1971) is a Serbian former football manager and former player who played as a left midfielder.

 He spent the better part of his career with Red Star Belgrade and in Spain, most notably with Mallorca – he played a full decade in the latter country, also representing two other clubs.

-Stanković represented Serbia and Montenegro at Euro 2000.
+Stanković represented FR Yugoslavia at Euro 2000.

 Club career

 Stanković was born in Pirot, Socialist Federal Republic of Yugoslavia.
 Amongst other clubs, he played for Red Star Belgrade, Olympique de Marseille in France and RCD Mallorca and Atlético Madrid in Spain.

 In 1998–99's Mallorca, Stanković contributed with four La Liga goals in 36 matches and several assists as the Balearic Islands side finished third and qualified to the UEFA Champions League.
 He scored in the subsequent third qualifying round against Molde FK through a penalty, but the 1–1 home draw eliminated the hosts on the away goals rule.

 After being an instrumental unit in helping Atlético promote from Segunda División in the 2001–02 season, Stanković retired at the end of 2004–05 at the age of 34, following a spell with Catalonia's UE Lleida also in that tier.
 He later worked as an assistant manager to former Mallorca teammate Paco Soler, first in S.C.
 Beira-Mar (Portugal) then lowly CD Atlético Baleares.

 As a head coach, Stanković was in charge of several teams in his country.
 He moved back to Spain in 2020, after being named manager of Segunda División B side San Fernando CD.